qmk/qmk_firmware/docs/en/docs/ref_functions.md

 If you want to send a random character to the host computer, you can use the `tap_random_base64()` function.
 This [pseudorandomly](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) selects a number between 0 and 63, and then sends a key press based on that selection.
 (0–25 is `A`–`Z`, 26–51 is `a`–`z`, 52–61 is `0`–`9`, 62 is `+` and 63 is `/`).

+!!! note
-?> Needless to say, but this is _not_ a cryptographically secure method of generating random Base64 keys or passwords.
+    Needless to say, but this is _not_ a cryptographically secure method of generating random Base64 keys or passwords.

 ## Software Timers